Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

      * Contact

 ### Footer
+The footer contains the copyright information and social links which connect webpages to a separate tab in a browser.
+The footer appear in all pages.
 #### Home
+* The homepage includes two images section.
+ * 1 image for decoration of the first section.
+ * 4 images represent the bakery's customers favorite cakes and pastries with descritpion and prices.
 #### Cakes
+* This page contains 12 images that are divided into different categories:
+ * 4 images for the _wedding cakes_ category
+ * 4 images for the _Birthday cakes_ category
+ * 4 images for the _Valentine's day cakes_ category
 #### Bread
+* This pages contains iamges of different kinds of breads with description and prices.
 #### Gallery
+* This pages contains 10 different kinds of pastries and cakes images.
 #### Menu
+* The menu page contains only a _Menu_ on pdf.
 #### About
+* This pages sontains thre section.
+ * First section describe a lot of information about Tina's bakery.
+ * Second section contains _carousel_ with three images.
 #### Contact
+* This page contains an image, phone number, address, email and an order form.
+User can purchase order by filling this form.
 ### Future implementations

+* Improve the quality of the website by adding a _Cart_ for direct order.
+* Poosibility to pay with the bankcards and credits cards som VISA, mastercard and other cards.
+* Details of all ingredients under the product names.
+* Add a popovers

 # 3. Technology
  #### HTML5